General

 do the saddles feel different when the specs show

 them all to have a 16" tree?
-Why do your legs
+Why are your legs

 used broken-in saddle?